 The less energy we use to heat the air, the less energy we lose.
 The air is a very poor heat accumulator (it does not have accumulative capabilities like, for example a solid form, stone, concrete etc) and it rises quickly looking for a “way out”.

-Heating with a radiator involves the constant blowing of warm air, and after the heater is turned off, the temperature in the room falls very quickly.
-In our hidden wall heating, all of the energy reaches the wall and heats it.
+Heating with a normal radiator involves the constant blowing of warm air, and after the heater is turned off, the temperature in the room falls very quickly.
+With our specialist hidden radiators, all of the energy reaches the wall and heats it.
 The wall accumulates this heat just like the floor heating system.

 - Secondly, heating systems should be installed in places where most heat is lost.
 This is why radiators are hung under windows.